Cooperative Education

 Currently, in the State of New York, co-op students are not eligible by law for Unemployment Insurance Benefits resulting from their co-op work experience.

 See your career services coordinator as soon as you feel anxious about your co-op job search.
-We can evaluate your search, make suggestions, and provide additional service that will assist you in meeting your goal.
+We can evaluate your search, make suggestions, and provide additional services that will assist you in meeting your goal.
 As a last resort, if co-op is mandatory for your program, a discussion with your academic department may be in order.
-Depending upon circumstances, it is possible that your co-op will be delayed or waived.
+Depending upon the circumstances, it is possible that your co-op will be delayed or waived.

 No. Once you have completed all your degree requirements, you are no longer eligible for RIT’s co-op program.
 Co-op is part of your experiential education while you are studying at RIT.